pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

 ### Remove channel members

-Remove members from a channel.
+Removes members from a channel.

 #### Method(s)